AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 To which it is only necessary to say (1) that Universalists generally accept the freedom of the will, and (2) no soul that has sinned, as all have sinned, can ever become what it might have been, so that Dr.
-Bigg\'s premises would necessitate not Universalism, but universal condemnation!
+Bigg's premises would necessitate not Universalism, but universal condemnation!

 And, as if to contradict his own words Dr. Bigg adds in the very next
-paragraph: \"The hope of a general restitution of all souls through suffering to purity and blessedness, lingered on in the East for some time;\" and the last words in his book are these: \"It is the teaching of St. Paul, --- Then Cometh the end, when he shall have delivered up the Kingdom to God, even the Father.
-Then shall the Son also himself be subject unto him that put all things under him that God may be all in all.\"
+paragraph: "The hope of a general restitution of all souls through suffering to purity and blessedness, lingered on in the East for some time;" and the last words in his book are these: "It is the teaching of St. Paul, --- Then Cometh the end, when he shall have delivered up the Kingdom to God, even the Father.
+Then shall the Son also himself be subject unto him that put all things under him that God may be all in all."

-And these are the last words of his last note: \"At the end all will be one because the Father\'s will is all in all and all in each.
-Each will fill the place which the mystery of the economy assigns to him.\"
+And these are the last words of his last note: "At the end all will be one because the Father's will is all in all and all in each.
+Each will fill the place which the mystery of the economy assigns to him."

 It would be interesting to learn what sort of a monstrosity Dr. Bigg has constructed and labeled with the word which he declares could not be